Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 - BAL X-Chock Wheel Stabilizer – Best X-Chocks

-- OxGord Chock Wheel Stabilizer – Most Affordable X-Chocks
+- EPOARTIST Camper Wheel Chock Stabilizer – Most Affordable X-Chocks

 The size of your RV will directly influence the size of the wheel chocks you require.
 Wheel chocks that may be appropriate for a sedan or an SUV are likely inappropriate for a camper.
 Purchasing a pair of wheel chocks that are too small for your vehicle will result in less support and a higher chance that your vehicle gives in to gravity and rolls away.

 The best way to ensure that you’re buying the right size for your vehicle is to measure the height of your tires.
 An appropriately-sized wheel chock should be approximately 1/4th of the tire’s height.

 The material used in the construction of any given wheel chock greatly influences what types of vehicles it can be used with.
 Wheel chocks can be made with hard plastics, rubber, or metal.

 Hard plastic wheel chocks are typically lightweight and easy to store, but they can crack under immense weight and become worn during repeated use.
 They also do not grip onto surfaces as tightly as rubber or metal.
 They are better suited for smaller vehicles such as sedans.